 But let’s first take a look at how modal came about.
 It was created in the 60s during a search for new textile materials whose raw materials can be grown in central Europe.

 For a long time, the textiles that emerged were used for specialty garments.
 However, ever since the interest in both an outdoor-lifestyle and sustainability grew, the demand of such fabrics (such as modal) has grown exponentially.

 Synthetic or natural?

-Modal is a fibre obtained by beech tree pulp, is chemically processed and is one of the nine regenerated fibres distributed in the world that consists of naturally renewable (“regenerated”) raw materials.
+Modal is a fibre obtained from beech tree pulp, that is chemically processed and is one of the nine regenerated fibres distributed in the world that consists of naturally renewable (“regenerated”) raw materials.
 Some other known regenerated fibres in the outdoor industry include viscose and Tencel.
-Plus, these fabrics are made of wood’s cellulose and are therefore called “chemical natural fibres” in contrast to pure natural fibres and synthetic fibres.
+Plus, these fabrics are made using wood’s cellulose and are, therefore, called “chemical natural fibres” in contrast to pure natural fibres and synthetic fibres.

 In addition, two types of modal with slightly different functional emphases have been developed: a Polynosic (PN) type that can be optimally blended with cotton and a HWM (High Wet Modulus) type, which features a higher breaking strength and tensile strength.
 You can read more about this topic in the properties section.

 As already mention, modal is made from a raw material called beech wood.
 While viscose can be produced from various basic materials, modal is exclsuively made from beech wood.
 Now, let’s take a look at the production process: the wood is first debarked and chipped.
 Then, these chips are processed using a multi-stage chemical solution process and are then spun mechanically with a spinneret to form the fibres.
 As a result, cellulose fibres are produced.